 For many people, particularly those inexperienced with mental illness, the perception of inpatient mental health care in the United States is largely based on popular culture.
 The stereotypes certainly don’t bring reassurances.
-From barbaric treatments employed in the early days of mental health to the depiction of disturbed patients in straight jackets, many people, even those who need treatment, have the wrong idea about what inpatient care looks like.
+From barbaric treatments employed in the early days of mental health issues to the depiction of disturbed patients in straight jackets, many people, even those who need treatment, have the wrong idea about what inpatient care looks like.

 Films like One Flew Over the Cuckoo’s Nest and The Silence of the Lambs explore the idea of psychiatric care, and, unfortunately, do a poor job of it.
 These kinds of pop culture presentations are far more hurtful than helpful.

 In reality, residential mental health treatment is nothing like an old-school sanitarium; instead, it provides effective, customized opportunities for wellness.
 In modern facilities, there is no flickering lighting, angry nurses, padded rooms, or twisted treatments.
 Patients can experience compassionate care designed to make a difference.
+Mental health rehabilitation is an opportunity for people to get the care they need.
+It’s always beneficial for patients in high-risk and severe situations to receive inpatient care.
+However, it also helps men and women battling mental illness to gain stability and control over their health right away.

 The Types of Mental Inpatient Care